NickAbel/ifsnemo-compare/quickstart-testing.md

 ```

 ### 1.3.
 Access to required platforms
-- MN5
+- [MareNostrum5](https://www.bsc.es/marenostrum/marenostrum-5) (if you do not have access, please contact your supervisor)
-- ECMWF Bitbucket (see section 2.3 for detailed access requirements)
+- [ECMWF Bitbucket](https://git.ecmwf.int/) (see section 2.3 for detailed access requirements)

 ---